TranPhucVinh/C/Kernel/Character device/Character device operations/waitqueue/README.md

 # Fundamental concepts

-A waitqueue, in general, will causes a thread to sleep to wait a specific event.
+A waitqueue, in general, will cause a thread to sleep to wait a specific event.

 # API